SEO for accountants will create a dependable source of new business for your accountancy business.

 I am not going to encourage you to spend time and effort creating content to post on Facebook – that is a waste of time.

 Facebook is pay for play, unlike search engine optimisation.
 We advise using only retargeting.
 Twitter is the same.
-There is no harm in posting content from your website to your company page – but don’t expect many people to see it or engage with it, without handing over your credit card details.
+There is no harm in posting content from your accounting firm’s website to your social media page – but don’t expect many people to see it or engage with it, without handing over your credit card details.

 LinkedIn is different.
 LinkedIn can be used to make contact with your target market and send them messages – this can be semi-automated.
 Once you have a reasonable number of contacts, posting an opinion or fact pieces can drive traffic and awareness at a very low cost.